sirine-b/cell-image-database/README.md

 ## Installation Instructions

 ### Install Node.js and PostgreSQL
-Install Node from [Node Download](https://nodejs.org/en/download) and add Node to their system environment variables.
-Download and install PostgreSQL from [PostgreSQL Official Website](https://www.postgresql.org/).
+1. Install Node from [Node Download](https://nodejs.org/en/download) and add the path to Node.js to your system environment variables.
+2. Download and install PostgreSQL from [PostgreSQL Official Website](https://www.postgresql.org/).
 Remember your Username and Password when setting up PostgreSQL as it will be required later.

 ### Step 1: Clone the Repository
 1. Clone the repository from GitHub: